PhazerTech/rtsp-security-cam/README.md

 --threshold - Threshold value determines the amount of motion required to trigger a recording.
 Higher values decrease sensitivity to help reduce false positives.
 Default is 350.
 Max is 10000.

---start_frames - Number of consecutive frames with motion activity required to start a recording.
-This value will depend on your stream's FPS and desired sensitivity.
-Raising this value might help if there's too many false positive recordings.
+--start_frames - The number of consecutive frames with motion activity required to start a recording.
+Raising this value might help if there's too many false positive recordings, especially when using a high frame rate stream greater than 30 FPS.
 Default is 3.
 Max is 30.

---tail_length - Number of seconds without motion activity required to stop a recording.
+--tail_length - The number of seconds without motion activity required to stop a recording.
 Raising this value might help if the recordings are stopping too early.
 Default is 8.
 Max is 30.

---no_auto_delete - Recordings that have a total length close to the tail_length value are assumed to be false positives and are auto-deleted by default.
-Entering this argument disables the auto-delete feature.
+--auto_delete - Entering this argument enables the auto-delete feature.
+Recordings that have a total length equal to the tail_length value are assumed to be false positives and are auto-deleted.

 --testing - Testing mode disables recordings and prints out the motion value for each frame if greater than threshold.
 Helps fine tune the threshold value.